 - Announcement of the UK Cetacean eDNA network – an initiative to develop eDNA monitoring of cetaceans in UK waters, more details here.

 - Our new paper describes how commercial vessels such as ocean going ferries can be used as sampling platforms for marine eDNA studies, opening up the possibility of using the global shipping network to support biodiversity monitoring in the world’s oceans.

-- August 2016 – Our new paper describing the first satellite telemetry study of Caspian seals is out this week.
-The results give new insights into the migration and foraging behaviour of this species.
+- In 2016 we presented the first satellite telemetry study of Caspian seals.
+The results gave new insights into the migration and foraging behaviour of this species and have helped with the prioritizing potential marine protected areas.
 This short video shows examples of animated telemetry tracks giving a snap shot of annual movement patterns.